Kiojeen/Sky-Textures/README.md

 The code will parse the "UIPackedAtlas.lua" file to extract information about the UV map.
 This information will be used to crop each .png file and save the result in a separate file with the same name as the image region.
 The code will also remove the black background from the cropped images if needed.

 Cleaning up intermediate files: After the .png files are successfully cropped, the code will delete all intermediate .pvr files.

+Usage:
+Put all of your .ktx files that you have copied from sky assets in the Input file Run the python script run.py in cmd
+Wait for the script to be done
+The output will be in the folder Output